vhx/ott-subscriptions/README.md

 ### Route Testing

-Route tests for the api controller can be found in `spec/controllers/api_controller_spec.rb`.
+Route tests for the api controller use RSpec and can be found in `spec/controllers/api_controller_spec.rb`.
+The configuration file for RSpec seeds the sample data into the test Sqlite3 database to properly test the route endpoint.

 ### Database Schema

 The database consists of 3 tables (customers, products, subscriptions).
 The customers table has a unique index for the email column to prevent duplicate customers.
 The products table has a unique index for the name column to prevent duplicate products.
 The subscriptions table has a unique index for (customer_id, product_id) to prevent duplicate subscriptions.